 Launched only in spring 2021, the availability of C-PACE is rapidly expanding throughout the state.

-As of September 2023 Tulsa, Canadian, Cleveland, Comanche, Creek, Garfield, Lincoln, Marshall, Payne, Pontotoc, Pottawatomie, Rogers, Washington, Woods, and Woodward Counties are in the Oklahoma C-PACE Program!
-Additionally, Oklahoma County is enabled for C-PACE.
-The program substantively duplicates Oklahoma C-PACE and is administered by the Oklahoma Industries Authority. Â
+As of March 2024, the following 18 counties are in the Oklahoma C-PACE Program: Tulsa, Canadian, Cleveland, Comanche, Creek, Garfield, Lincoln, Marshall, Payne, Pontotoc, Pottawatomie, Rogers, Seminole, Sequoyah, Washington, Wagoner, Woods, and Woodward.
+Additionally, Oklahoma County’s C-PACE program substantively duplicates the state-wide program and is administered by the Oklahoma Industries Authority.

 The map also identifies those counties which are/may be in the process of opting in.
-If you would like to utilize C-PACE in a county not yet in the program, please reach out to us!